 - find the pods, jobs, etc. in the

-branch - then right clicking shows options like
+Workloadsbranch - then right clicking shows options like

-Also the logs view allows regex matching through an easy UI which means I didn’t have to use stern
+Also the logs view allows regex matching through an easy UI which means I didn’t have to use stern to monitor the logs.

 If you’re working with Kubernetes then I do recommend the VS Code plugin, with the warning that extensive use of UI tools tends to weaken your CLI muscle memory.